STEM OPT Infrastructure Software Engineer Jobs

 Does cap-gap protection apply if my employer files an H-1B petition while I'm on STEM OPT?

 Yes.
-If your employer files a timely H-1B cap-subject petition before your STEM OPT EAD expires and you're selected in the lottery, cap-gap automatically extends your work authorization through September 30 of that fiscal year.
+If your employer files a timely H-1B visa cap-subject petition before your STEM OPT EAD expires and you're selected in the lottery, cap-gap automatically extends your work authorization through September 30 of that fiscal year.
 Your I-20 must be updated by your DSO to reflect the cap-gap period, and you must remain employed by the same petitioning employer during that time.

 How do I find Infrastructure Software Engineer jobs where employers are prepared to support STEM OPT students?